VItamin C in Thermal injuRY: The VICToRY Pilot Trial A feasibility study for a seamless adaptive phase II/III multi-center randomized trial

 Funding: The study received funds from a Private Foundation and the Deutsch Research Foundation (STO1099/10-1).
 Also, it has been recommended to receive funds from the US Department of Defence & Military Burn Research Program

-The following Pharma companies are providing active intervention |
+The following Pharma company is providing the active intervention |

 Contact Information

-Research Project Leader:
+Global Research Project Leader:

 Contact Information for Deutschland: